edran/emacs.d/README.md

 .emacs.d
 ========

-Pretty much an always in-progress config.
-Currently also very slow at startup because of many redundant loads and no autoload use.
-Will be refactored at some point.

-Seriously.
+Personal emacs configuration.
+Currently very slow and potentially unstable.
+Use at your own risk.

 Requirements
 ------------
-(TODO: actually document this.)

  * xcape (for god-mode esc switch)
  * Latex stuff (??)
  * Flake8